Huntington Harbour, Huntington Beach, California: Arts and culture

 There are five "Mother's beaches" in Huntington Harbour where local families bring their children to play in the sand and swim in the shallow water by shore.
 Kayakers and paddle boarders also use these beaches as access points to the harbour as well as swimmers who can enjoy long-distance swims undisturbed by waves and currents.
 Because of the relative shallowness of Huntington Harbour, 15–20 ft when compared to the ocean, the harbor is generally three to four degrees warmer than the ocean in summer and, conversely, three to four degrees cooler in winter.
 Boat traffic is limited to 5 mph no wake.
 The harbour is patrolled by the Orange County Sheriff's Department Huntington Harbour Patrol and Huntington Beach Marine Fire Rescue.

-Rowers, ranging from middle-schoolers to Olympic gold medalists, from the Southern California Scullers Club (SoCal Scullers) train daily on the main channel of Huntington Harbour.

 During December, a boat parade takes place through the waterways.
 Also during this time the "Cruise of Lights" occurs in which tour boats go around the channels viewing the decorated homes as a fundraiser.

 Economy

 The majority of the homes were originally built in the 1960s to late 1970s and feature three to six bedrooms that range from 2,090 to 6,739 square feet of living space.
 Although Huntington Harbour is primarily residential, with most homes varying from one to ten million dollars, there is a shopping center on Algonquin Street called the Huntington Harbour Mall.
-A Trader Joe's grocery store opened there in 2009.
-There are also two banks, a medical center, an optometrist, a hair salon, a UPS store, and several restaurants including the Harbour Rackhouse bar and grill, Red Table Restaurant, Tabu Shabu, VegiLicious Vegan Restaurant, A Slice of New York, and AoSa Coffee.